 When snow and ice accumulate on your vehicle, moving parts, such as the door handles, windows, mirrors, and wipers can freeze in place.
-For these reasons, and to achieve maximum range and performance, it is helpful to warm the cabin and Battery before you leave.
+To achieve maximum range and performance, it is helpful to warm the cabin and Battery before you leave.
 There are several ways to do so:

-- Touch Schedule, available on both the charging and climate control screens, to set a time when you want your vehicle to be ready to drive (see Scheduled Charging and Scheduled Departure on page 167). - On the mobile app, navigate to Climate > Turn On Climate and set to HI (or customize the temperature at which you want to heat the cabin).
-The Battery also warms as needed. - On the mobile app, navigate to Climate > Defrost to melt snow, ice, and frost on the windshield, driver and passenger windows, mirrors.
-The Battery also warms as needed.
+- Touch Schedule, available on both the charging and climate control screens, to set a time when you want your vehicle to be ready to drive (see Scheduled Charging and Scheduled Departure on page 161). - On the mobile app, navigate to Climate to customize the temperature at which you want to heat the cabin.
+This also warms the high voltage Battery as needed. - On the mobile app, navigate to Climate > Defrost Car to melt snow, ice, and frost on the windshield, windows, and mirrors.
+This also warms the high voltage Battery as needed.

-NOTE: Tesla recommends activating climate settings at least 30-45 minutes before departure (see Climate Controls on page 132).
+NOTE: Tesla recommends activating climate settings at least 30-45 minutes before departure (see Climate Controls on page 115).
 Preconditioning times depend on outside temperature and other factors.
+The Mobile App will notify you once your vehicle has reached the desired preconditioning temperature.